great-lakes-ai-lab/NBS-Predictor-MVP/src/README.md

 │
 ├── models         <- Scripts to train models and then use trained models to make │                     predictions
-└── tests          <- Scripts for unit tests of your functions
+└── tests          <- Scripts for unit tests of the functions
 ```